noci0001/Big_Data_Management_with_MYSQL/README.md

 ### MANDATORY QUERY COMMANDS SYNTAX
 SELECT

 FROM

 ### OPTIONAL QUERY COMMANDS SYNTAX
 USE

 WHERE

 GROUP

 HAVING

 ORDER BY

-SELECT the data I want FROM these database and tables WHERE these criteria are met GROUP (BY) this field HAVING this property ORDER (BY) this field or list;
+<strong> SELECT the data I want FROM these database and tables WHERE these criteria are met GROUP (BY) this field HAVING this property ORDER (BY) this field or list; <strong>

 ### Using Jupyter Notebooks